Demipo/Library-App/README.md

 # demo-virtual-library
-A commandline library application.
-Where registered users can borrow books.
+A commandline virtual library application where registered users can borrow books.

 ## Description
 * The library can only be opened for use by a registered librarian.